madhuujay/PM-portfolio/PRD-QuickCommerce-Quality-Intelligence-Platform.md

 ## 1. Executive Summary

-Quick commerce platforms promise delivery in 10–30 minutes, but this speed often comes at the cost of product quality — damaged goods, wrong items, near-expiry products, and poor packaging.
+Quick commerce platforms promise delivery in 10–30 minutes, but this speed often comes at the cost of product quality.
+Damaged goods, wrong items, near-expiry products, and poor packaging.
 This leads to a high volume of customer support queries, refund requests, and churn.

-This PRD defines the **Quality Intelligence Platform (QIP)** — a two-sided system that:
+This PRD defines the **Quality Intelligence Platform (QIP)** which is a two-sided system that:
 1. **Detects and resolves quality failures proactively** at the warehouse/delivery level.
 2. **Identifies patterns in customer queries** to systematically eliminate the root causes of recurring complaints.

-The platform bridges Operations, Customer Support, and Product teams with a shared data layer — turning reactive complaint management into proactive quality engineering.
+The platform bridges Operations, Customer Support, and Product teams with a shared data layer, turning reactive complaint management into proactive quality engineering.

 ---